Post Doctoral Research Fellow within condensed matter theory

 Salary and conditions

-Postdoctoral candidates are placed in code 1352, and are normally remunerated at gross from NOK 545 300 per annum before tax, depending on qualifications and seniority.
-From the salary, 2% is deducted as a contribution to the Norwegian Public Service Pension Fund.
+As a Postdoctoral Fellow (code 1352) you are normally paid from gross NOK 563 500 per annum before tax.
+From the salary, 2% is deducted as a contribution to the Norwegian Public Service Pension Fund

 The position is subject to external funding.